qmuloadmin/betwixt/README.md

 Properties are defined with a scope of markdown headings.
 Parent headings' properties are inherited by children, but don't affect siblings or parents.
 Global properties (properties with no language set) override unset values on properties with a language set.
 This should hopefully be intuitive.

 Consider the following markdown source.
-There are no code blocks here, we are simply focusing on betwixt blocks for properties.
+There are not many code blocks here, we are simply focusing on betwixt blocks for properties.
+Note that the code blocks in this example have the triple backticks "`" replaced with triple single quotes.
+This is to allow code blocks to reside in github code blocks without further changes.

 ```btxt
 The root of the document (no explicit headings set yet) is the parent of all headings